penumbra-zone/penumbra/README.md

 [Penumbra] is a fully shielded zone for the Cosmos ecosystem, allowing anyone to securely transact, stake, swap, or marketmake without broadcasting their personal information to the world.

-## License

-This work is dual-licensed under Apache 2.0 and MIT.
-You can choose between one of them if you use this work.

-`SPDX-License-Identifier: MIT OR Apache-2.0`

 ## Getting involved

 The primary communication hub is our [Discord]; click the link to join the